 Eligibility overview: Arkansas has Medicaid programs for needy children, parents, caregivers, pregnant women, elderly, blind and disabled residents.
 It also has an alternate private expansion program for adults making below 133% FPL.
 However, a pending proposal with the federal Centers for Medicare & Medicaid Services would significantly change eligibility.

-Work requirements: Arkansas is introducing work requirements for recipients of its expansion program Arkansas Works.
-As of June 2018, 30-49 year-old enrollees must put in 80 hours of "work activity" a month.
-Younger enrollees (19 to 20 years old) will be subject to the requirements starting next year.
+Work requirements: Arkansas introduced work requirements for recipients of its expansion program Arkansas Works in June 2018, but a recent ruling by a federal judge blocked the proposal and is currently preventing anyone from losing coverage.
+Under the approved, but ultimately overturned proposal, enrollees had to put in 80 hours of "work activity" a month.
 Work activity is defined as "a job, job training, job searching, school, health education classes or volunteering/community engagement" or a combination of those activities, according to the state's Governor's office.
-Recipients must report their activity each month online at www.access.arkansas.gov.
-People who fail to do so for any three months in a calendar year will lose coverage for that year.
+Recipients were required to report their activity each month online at www.access.arkansas.gov.
+People who fail to do so for any three months in a calendar year would lose coverage for that year.
+Arkansas Governor Asa Hutchinson (R) is now urging the Trump administration to reinstate the program.

 Other requirements: The expansion program, Arkansas Works, currently requires participants to pay a small premium (2% of their income).
 It also has a job referral program, but enrollees aren’t currently required to participate.